mirhmousavi/Pois/README.md

-copy 'pois' folder anywhere wou want then use it in you program like this:
+copy 'pois' folder anywhere you want then use it in you program like this:

 ```python